eyecantell/vibedir/vibedir.md

 # VibeDir - Functionality is not yet ready, but "COMING SOON" #

 VibeDir is a utility to facilitate code modifications when using an AI assistant.
 It generates prompts for large language models to modify a codebase.
-VibeDir supports manual workflows (clipboard mode) and in the future will support API integration with the latest GenAI models.
+VibeDir supports manual workflows (clipboard mode) and will soon support API integration with the latest GenAI models.

 ## Overview
 `vibedir` enables **clipboard-driven UI** and **API-powered automation** for LLM development.